 Welcome to the Wishnick & Associates blog!
-There is lots to read, based on experiences from my 16 years working with nonprofit, mission-driven organizations.
+There is lots to read, based on experiences from my 20-plus years working with nonprofit, mission-driven organizations.
 I have written about strategic planning, capacity building, executive leadership transition, boards of directors, and more – lessons learned, effective principles, tips, and advice.
 My intended readers are nonprofit chief executives, board members, nonprofit staff (especially those aspiring to leadership roles), and anyone with an interest in myriad organizational issues.
 My hope is that through these blog articles, I can pass on a bit of the inspiration I get from my clients.
 Please let me know what you think, or if you have ideas for a future post … and do share these posts with others who may be interested.
 While I have moved to writing on a more occasional basis, there is a lot here to think about.
 Thank you for stopping by!

 Tips to Enrich the Nonprofit Board Experience

 The cold open works for Saturday Night Live, not so much for a nonprofit board meeting.
-Isn’t it respectful of board members’ time to launch directly into the business at hand?
-Even though it may seem that way, I’m not so sure.
+Respecting board members’ time might seem to mean diving straight into business.
+But is that really the best approach? (more…)

 5 Tips for Nonprofit Chief Executives and Board Chairs to Bring Out the Best in Each Other